-Hazard Geographic Extent Probability of Future Occurrences Magnitude/Severity Overall Significance Drought and Water Supply Extensive Highly Likely Critical High Flood Limited Likely Limited Medium Severe Weather: Extreme Heat Extensive Likely Limited Low Severe Weather: Heavy Rain/Thunderstorms/Hail/Lighting Significant Likely Limited Medium Severe Weather: High Winds Significant Likely Limited Medium Landslides Limited Likely Negligible Low Dam Incidents Limited Unlikely Limited Low Cyber Threats Extensive Likely Critical High Public Health Hazards Extensive Occasional Critical High Public Health HazardsExtensiveGeographic ExtentLimited: Less than 10% of planning areaSignificant: 10-50% of planning areaExtensive: 50-100% of planning areaProbability of Future OccurrencesHighly Likely: Near 100% chance of occurrencein next year or happens every year.Likely: Between 10 and 100% chance ofoccurrence in next year, or a recurrence intervalof 10 years or less.Occasional: Between 1 and 10% chance ofoccurrence in the next year or has a recurrenceinterval of 11 to 100 years.Unlikely: Less than 1% chance of occurrence innext 100 years or has a recurrence interval of Magnitude/SeverityCatastrophic-More than 50 percent of property severely damaged; shutdown of facilities for more than 30 days; and/or multiple deathsCritical-25-50 percent of property severely damaged; shutdown of facilities for at least two weeks; and/or injuries and/or illnesses result in permanent disability Limited-10-25 percent of property severely damaged; shutdown of facilities for more than a week; and/or injuries/illnesses treatable do not result in permanent disabilityNegligible-Less than 10 percent of property severely damaged, shutdown of facilities and services for less than 24 hours; and/or injuries/illnesses treatable with first aid .ow: minimal potential imp lium: moderate potential h: widespread potential i •
+Hazard Geographic Extent Probability of Future Occurrences Magnitude/Severity Overall Significance Drought and Water Supply Extensive Highly Likely Critical High Flood Limited Likely Limited Medium Severe Weather: Extreme Heat Extensive Likely Limited Low Severe Weather: Heavy Rain/Thunderstorms/Hail/Lighting /Dense Fog Significant Likely Limited Medium Severe Weather: High Winds Significant Likely Limited Medium Landslides Limited Likely Negligible Low Dam Incidents Limited Unlikely Limited Low Cyber Threats Extensive Likely Critical High Public Health Hazards Extensive Occasional Critical High Geographic Extent .
+Magnitude/Severity Limited: Less than 10% of planning area Significant: 10-50% of planning area Extensive: 50-100% of planning area Catastrophic-More than 50 percent of property severely damaged; shutdown of facilities for more than 30 days; and/or multiple deaths Critical-25-50 percent of property severely damaged; Probability of Future Occurrences Highly Likely: Near 100% chance of occurrence in next year or happens every year.
+Likely: Between 10 and 100% chance of occurrence in next year, or a recurrence interval of 10 years or less.
+Occasional: Between 1 and 10% chance of shutdown of facilities for at least two weeks; and/or injuries and/or illnesses result in permanent disability Limited-10-25 percent of property severely damaged; shutdown of facilities for more than a week; and/or injuries/illnesses treatable do not result in permanent disability occurrence in the next year or has a recurrence interval of 11 to 100 years.
+Unlikely: Less than 1% chance of occurrence in next 100 years or has a recurrence interval of greater than every 100 years.
+Negligible-Less than 10 percent of property severely damaged, shutdown of facilities and services for less than 24 hours; and/or injuries/illnesses treatable with first aid Overall Significance Low: minimal potential impact Medium: moderate potential impact High: widespread potential impact